 The lower esophageal sphincter muscle is a smooth muscle, meaning that its movement is not voluntarily controlled.
 Smooth muscles are also affected by hormones.
-The female sex hormone progesterone plays an essential role in regulating the menstrual cycle and preparing the body for pregnancy.
-However, when progesterone levels exceed the norm, progesterone can affect other parts of the body as well.
-Another function of progesterone is the relaxation of smooth muscle.
+The female sex hormone progesterone plays an essential role in the relaxation of smooth muscles.
 Therefore, progesterone can cause the sphincter to relax when it should be contracted, resulting in the backflow of acid, and thus, heartburn.

-An excess of progesterone, especially at certain points of the menstrual cycle and during pregnancy, as well as other times of hormonal balance, can cause acid reflux, which may worsen and become GERD.
-Thus, in many cases, heartburn is caused by an imbalance of the hormone progesterone.
+An excess of progesterone, especially at certain points of the menstrual cycle and during pregnancy, as well as other times of hormonal imbalance, can cause acid reflux, which may worsen and become GERD.
+Thus, in many cases, it can be said that acid reflux is caused by an imbalance of the hormone progesterone.

 In addition, other non-hormonal can affect the appearance of acid reflux at different stages of reproductive life, namely PMS, puberty, pregnancy, post-partum, and menopause.